 Every industry has ‘right’ colors.
 For a travel app UI design, they are green, orange, red, and blue.
 These colors are universal and will fit any travel app.
 Combined anyhow, they will make an interface dynamic and engaging.
 But, of course, it’s better to choose colors based on your taste.
 All in all, it’s your app, so why not choose bright red?

-Although every color and its hue is associated with a particular emotion, it doesn’t mean that there are some ‘right’ colors for an industry.
+Although every color and its hue is associated with a particular emotion, it doesn’t mean there are some ‘right’ colors for an industry.
 Let’s put aside travel design.
 Imagine a banking app.
 It’s believed that the best colors matching this niche are blue and its hues.
 Okay, but how would this app be not like other banking apps?

 The point is that ‘right’ colors don’t exist.
 Blue and green are associated with security yet associations are not the most important part of choosing a color.
-It’s essential to follow the ideas you want to give to the target audience and your end-goals.
+It’s essential to follow the ideas you want to give to the target audience and your end goals.
 Do you want to stand out from the competition?
-Do you want your users to associate the color with your app or with the entire industry?
+Do you want your users to associate the color with your app or the entire industry?
 Answer these questions before making a decision, it’ll be easier to choose.

 10. Choosing fonts

-This one is pretty simple — you take the most popular font and use it everywhere, no matter if it’s heading, subheading, or other types.
+This one is pretty simple — you take the most popular font and use it everywhere, no matter if it’s a heading, subheading, or other types.
 If you think it’s boring, bring any classic typeface — it’ll be a cherry on top of the interface that will distinguish you from competitors.
 However, you can often see designers using chic types for headings.
 Chic types are also great, especially if they are non-legible.
 Don’t lag behind the trend, users will appreciate it.

 The vast majority of the time, the main requirement for fonts in interfaces is that the fonts should be legible.
 A good designer is an expert in typography who knows how to organize content to follow natural eye movement patterns.
 Designing an interface is full of nuances.
 This way, you shouldn’t use antique or decorative typefaces if you don’t want the interface to look like a Gothic castle in the downtown area of Tokyo.

 My favorite font is San Francisco.
 At Purrweb, we stick to using it.
-Apple did a great job developing the font that would be legible in most cases: it looks natural on iOS devices, no matter what kind of app you’re working on.
+Apple did a great job developing a font that would be legible in most cases: it looks natural on iOS devices, no matter what kind of app you’re working on.
 However, there is nothing perfect in our world.
-The main con of SF is that it cannot be installed on a device that runs Android.
+The main con of SF is that it cannot be installed on a device that runs on Android.
 When you’re working on a cross-platform app, you have to find a replacement.
 When needed, we usually use Inter, Poppins, or Lato.
 Although all of them are great, you should be careful with the last two: they may be inappropriate in some cases.

 You don’t have to use one font everywhere.
 Mixing fonts is always a good choice.
 If you are not sure about the combination you are about to use, use superfamilies.
 Superfamilies are a set of typefaces that are crafted to work together.
 For example, Roboto includes Roboto, Roboto Slab, and Roboto Mono.
-However, you can always use a special service that can combine fonts — we recommend fontjoy.com.
+However, you can always use a special service that combines fonts — we recommend fontjoy.com.

 11. Integrations for travel app design